pchanial/python-for-data-scientists/source/ndarray.rst

   :ctypes.data: The memory location of the first array element (but you should not worry about it)

-An ndarray also has convenience attributes, which can be derived from the previous ones:
+An array also has convenience attributes, which can be derived from the previous ones:

   :ndim: number of dimensions (or array's rank, in NumPy wavering terminology)
   :size: number of elements